Myrciaria cuspidata

-Myrciaria cuspidata, commonly known as camboim, or cambuím is a species of plant in the family Myrtaceae.
+Myrciaria cuspidata, commonly known as camboim or cambuím, is a species of plant in the family Myrtaceae.
 It is found in coastal forests and semideciduous forests in Brazil, Paraguay and Argentina.
-It grows slowly to a semideciduous shrub or small tree, between 3 and 6 metres tall, with orange or black berries around 10mm in diameter.
+It grows slowly to a semideciduous shrub or small tree, between 3 and 6 m tall, with orange or black berries around in diameter.

 Etymology

 The name Cambuím comes from Tupi–Guarani and means "fruit that is born on the thin branch".